Axway-API-Management-Plus/auth0-apim-integration/README.md

 As the API-Management platform must communicate with your Auth0 tentant, the right tenant must be configured in some places.

 Create a new EnvSettings property
-Open <apigw-install>/groups/group-<n>/instance-<n>/conf/envSettings.props
+Open <apigw-install>/groups/group-<n>/instance-<n>/conf/**envSettings.props**
 Add a new propery:
 env.auth0_domain=<Your_Auth0_Tenant_Id> (e.g. test-axway.eu.auth0.com)

-Open the Policy: Identity Provider/Auth0/Auth0 - Validate Token Edit the filter: Check token details that it corresponds to you Audience & Tentant
+Open the Policy: Identity Provider/Auth0/**Auth0 - Validate Token** Edit the filter: Check token details that it corresponds to you Audience & Tentant

+Open the Policy: Identity Provider/Auth0/**Auth0 - AppCredentials Created** Edit the filter: Create Client-Grant message and adjust the identifier for your API (Audience) to what you have configured.

 ### API-Manager configuration
 Please make sure, in the API-Manager the following alerts are enabled.
 They are used to communicate with Auth0 for the required actions: